– First and foremost is your British embassy appointment sheet printout.

 The embassy will actually check the grammar of your affidavit and watch you sign your affidavit.
 Then they will stamp and witness the affidavit and they collect your money and you can then exit the embassy.

 Right outside the embassy.
-You will again meet our staff and hand over the following
+You will hand over the following

 To be brought and handed over to our staff.